deepakjee/Coursera-Data-Science-Getting-and-Cleaning-Data/README.md

-# Getting-and-Cleaning-Data

-## Getting and Cleaning Data Course Project
+# Getting and Cleaning Data Course Project

 One of the most exciting areas in all of data science right now is wearable computing - see for example this article .
 Companies like Fitbit, Nike, and Jawbone Up are racing to develop the most advanced algorithms to attract new users.